21 Freakishly Effective Ways to Motivate Employees [Updated for 2019]

 Tony Aldridge, a top-performing sales manager and expert motivator here at SnackNation, dives deeper.
 He explains recognition needs to be personalized to the individual, “Some people like to have their name up in lights while others like a simple email.
 Remember that everyone likes their recognition in their own way and it is our job as leaders to understand that.”

-Try this: Launch a monthly award program
+Try this: Launch a monthly award program with Snappy!

 - Have your company vote for the team member who displayed the best work ethic, grit, or attitude for the previous month.
 (Google Forms or SurveyMonkey make this incredibly easy.)